ramn/robocode-hill/web/README.md

 Running
 =======
-Environment variable `DB_DIR` must be set, this is where database files will be persisted.
+Environment variable `DATA_DIR` must be set, this is where database files will be persisted.

-    DB_DIR=../data target/universal/stage/bin/robocode-hill -Dhttp.port=9000 -mem 128
+    DATA_DIR=../data target/universal/stage/bin/robocode-hill -Dhttp.port=9000 -mem 128

 Deploy